Validation Case: Butterfly Valve

 Figure 2: Mesh of flow domain with fineness level 7

-Furthermore, region refinements were also added in the area near the hinges of the valve so the calculation in those areas can be done accurately.
+Furthermore, region refinements were also added in the area near the hinges of the valve so the calculation in those areas could be done accurately.

 Figure 3: Standard meshing performed on valve with refinements at hinges